 You can bake this in your oven too

-After layering your chicken and vegetables, just put the dutch oven in a preheated oven at 350°F for an hour, or until chicken is fall off the bone.
-Shake the pot once or twice without opening the lid.
+After layering the chicken and vegetables, I simply place the Dutch oven in a preheated oven at 350°F for about an hour, or until the chicken is fall-off-the-bone tender.
+I give the pot a shake once or twice during cooking, without opening the lid, to keep everything evenly cooked.

 Frequently Asked Questions